House show

 WWE Women's Championship match between Iyo Sky and Charlotte Flair at a WWE Live Event at Chase Center on September 30, 2023.
 House shows utilize a more scaled-down production than a televised show.

 A house show (also commonly called a live event) is a professional wrestling event produced by a major promotion that is not televised, though they can be recorded.
-Promotions use house shows mainly to cash in on the exposure that they and their wrestlers receive during televised events, as well as to test reactions to matches, wrestlers, and gimmicks that are being considered for the main televised programming and upcoming pay-per-views.

 House shows are also often scripted to make the face wrestlers win most matches, largely to send the crowd home happy.
 If a heel defends a title, the face may often win by disqualification, preventing the title from changing hands, which is a very rare occurrence in house show events.

 Until the late-1980s, house shows were the main focus of most wrestling promotions, with televised programming primarily being used as buildup for these events.
 By the 1990s, promotions such as the WWF and WCW began to prioritize pay-per-view events and live weekly television programs, rendering house shows to be mostly minor events with no long-term story significance.

-Background

-Prior to the 1990s, most televised professional wrestling programs were taped weeks in advance in small studios, and consisted of squash matches with "jobbers" being easily defeated by upper-level talent to help push them, as well as interviews and promos used to build up storylines and angles that would play out at an upcoming major show at one of the promotion's flagship venues.

-With the advent of closed-circuit television, and later pay-per-view, these major supercards became televised events accessible to a wider audience.
-Later on in the 1990s, the advent of shows such as the WWF's Monday Night Raw and WCW Monday Nitro saw storylines and angles play out live in an arena setting, including competitive matches between mid and upper-level talent, while both WCW and the WWF eventually began holding pay-per-views on a monthly basis.
-These shifts lessened the significance of house shows, which largely became non-televised, touring events with no long-term story significance, and used primarily to promote their current talent (especially in markets where televised shows are not as common).